alphagov/govuk-developer-docs/source/manual/2nd-line.html.md

 Follow these Slack channels while working on Technical 2nd Line:

 - [#govuk-2ndline-tech] - the main channel for people on Technical 2nd Line
-- [#govuk-deploy] - every time a Staging/Production deploy is done, this is automatically posted to - people also manually post when putting branches on Integration for testing
 - [#govuk-developers] - this is a general channel for developers and can be a good place to ask questions if you are struggling
 - [#govuk-platform-engineering] - Platform Engineering team looks after the GOV.UK Kubernetes clusters and base images

-[Technical 2nd Line dashboard]: https://govuk-2ndline-dashboard.herokuapp.com/
 [GOV.UK Technical 2nd Line Trello board]: https://trello.com/b/M7UzqXpk/govuk-2nd-line
-[install our Chrome extension]: https://github.com/alphagov/govuk-secondline-blinken#chrome-extension
 [PagerDuty]: https://governmentdigitalservice.pagerduty.com
 [Zendesk]: https://govuk.zendesk.com
 [You can check the Technical 2nd Line rota to find out when your shift is]:https://docs.google.com/spreadsheets/d/1OTVm_k6MDdCFN1EFzrKXWu4iIPI7uR9mssI8AMwn7lU/edit#gid=1297388378